H Yoga Mat (Hot Yoga): Best Picks for Grip & Durability

 Being 6’2”, I switched to a long hot yoga mat (80+ inches), and it’s a game-changer.
 They’re perfect for taller yogis or anyone needing extra space for dynamic poses like Downward Dog.
 Standard mats often feel cramped for me.

-Is lululemon yoga mat worth it?
+Is Lululemon yoga mat worth it?

 What thickness is best for a yoga mat?